 Company Overview of Appalachian Power Company

-Appalachian Power Company engages in the generation, transmission, and distribution of electric power.
-It serves approximately 960,000 retail customers in the southwestern portion of Virginia and southern West Virginia.
-The company is also involved in supplying and marketing electric power at wholesale to other electric utility companies, municipalities, and other market participants.
-It principally serves paper, rubber, coal mining, and textile mill products, as well as stone, clay, and glass products industries.
+Appalachian Power Company generates, transmits, and distributes electric power.
+The company owns 7,885 megawatts of generating capacity; and serves approximately 960,000 retail customers in the southwestern portion of Virginia and southern West Virginia.
+It also supplies and markets electric power at wholesale to other electric utility companies, municipalities, and other market participants.
+Appalachian Power Company principally serves paper, rubber, coal mining, textile mill products and stone, and clay and glass products industries.
 The company was founded in 1926 and is based in Columbus, Ohio.
 Appalachian Power Company is a subsidiary of American Electric Power Company, Inc.

 1 Riverside Plaza